-If you’re baking it whole, it’s recommended to cook purple sweet potatoes a little bit longer to really soften the flesh.
+If you’re baking the potato whole, it’s recommended to cook purple sweet potatoes a little bit longer to really soften the flesh.

 That said, they can be boiled, mashed or steamed just like regular potatoes as well.
 Here’s an easy way to enjoy mashed purple sweet potatoes.
 And, of course, you can make crispy purple sweet potato fries too.

 Besides their stunning purple color, taste is what really sets these potatoes apart from the rest.
 Their flavor is rich and creamy and when cooked properly, they become candy-like.

 Purple sweet potatoes are well suited for incorporating into baked goods because of that trademark sweetness.
 Shanna’s ube mochi waffles are a delicious recipe to try!

 A bit confusingly, purple sweet potatoes can go by a few different names.
 Let’s break it down…